Kill Six Billion Demons: Setting

 Kill Six Billion Demons is set throughout a collection of 777,777 separate universes called The Wheel, in which every being lives and travels between via spokes which branch off the city in the center of the wheel, known as Throne.
 This collection of universes is ruled evenly (111,111 worlds each) by powerful beings known as The Seven, the main antagonists of the plot, and is inhabited by numerous races and cultures.

-There is also Earth, where the lead characters of Zaid and Allison are from, which is much like the real world but without Australia.
+There is also Earth, where the lead characters of Zaid and Allison are from.

 Characters

-Characters in Kill Six Billion Demons – namely many of the main antagonists – allude to several of Bloom's inspirations; namely religious ones.
+Characters in Kill Six Billion Demons – namely many of the main antagonists – allude to several of Bloom's inspirations; particularly religious ones.